 An Asset of Community Value is defined as: A building or other land is an asset of community value if its main use has recently been or is presently used to further the social wellbeing or social interests of the local community and could do so in the future.

 In order to re-register these assets, the supporting evidence now needs to be much stronger; numerous parishioners have provided invaluable additional information.
-The Council submitted the re-nominations in September 2020 and is awaiting a decision.
+The Council submitted the re-nominations in September 2020.